Glasgow Historic Hospitals Architecture, Strathclyde medical buildings, Interesting healthcare Scotland design projects

 Gartnavel Royal

 Finally, the Gartnavel Royal Hospital, built in 1921, has a unique architectural style.
 The hospital was originally designed by architect Robert Lorimer, and it features a mix of Tudor and Scottish baronial architectural elements.
-Over the years, new buildings were added to the site, each with their own unique style.
-Today, the Gartnavel Royal Hospital is part of the NHS Greater Glasgow and Clyde health board.

 Glasgow Healthcare Buildings

-Children’s Hospital Loch Lomond – Robin House
+Children’s Hospital Loch Lomond – Robin House, located northwest of the city

 Design: Gareth Hoskins Architects